tock/book/src/course/root-of-trust/kernel-attack.md

    demonstrates how Tock performs language-level access control to _capabilities_ which the Tock board definition has to explicitly grant.

-## Setup

-No additional setup is needed beyond the previous section.

 ## Starter Code

 Again as in the previous section, we have some starter code in libtock-c.
-The only new directory we'll use is the `quesitonable_service/` subdirectory in `libtock-c/examples/tutorials/root_of_trust/`.
+The only new directory we'll use is the `questionable_service/` subdirectory in `libtock-c/examples/tutorials/root_of_trust/`.

 To launch this 'questionable' service which we'll use to trigger the